open-telemetry/opamp-spec/specification.md

 ### Package Status Reporting

 During the downloading and installation process the Agent MAY periodically report the status of the process.
-To do this the Client SHOULD send an [AgentToServer](#agenttoserver-message) message and set the [package_statuses](#agenttoserverpackage_statuses) field accordingly.
+To do this the OpAMP Client SHOULD send an [AgentToServer](#agenttoserver-message) message and set the [package_statuses](#agenttoserverpackage_statuses) field accordingly.